Tree-Structured Data Clustering-Driven Neural Network for Intra Prediction in Video Coding: Experiment Results

 \subsection{Experiment Setting}

-To test the performance of DCDNN, it is implemented into HEVC reference software HM-16.9 \cite{b24}.
-All experiments comply with the common test conditions specified in \cite{b38} with QP set as {22, 27, 32, 37}, and the all-intra main configuration is deployed.
-The HEVC common test sequences, which include 18 video sequences with different resolutions, grouped as $Class A$, $B$, $C$, $D$, $E$, are utilized for experiments, and the first frame of each sequence is tested.
-All quantization parameters (QPs) share the same DCDNN models.
-BD-rate \cite{b29} is used to evaluate the bitrate saving performance.
+To test the performance of TreeNet, it is implemented into VVC reference software VTM-4.0 and HEVC reference software HM-16.9.
+Libtorch is used to perform the feed-forward of networks.
+All experiments comply with the common test conditions specified in \cite{b39} and \cite{b40} with QP set as {22, 27, 32, 37}, and the all-intra main configuration is deployed.
+24 video sequences with different resolutions, grouped as $Class A$, $B$, $C$, $D$, and $E$, are utilized for experiments, and the first frame of each sequence is tested.
+Bj$\phi$ntegaard distortion rate (BD-rate) \cite{b41} is used to evaluate the performance.

+In our experiments, TreeNet is trained using the deep learning framework Pytorch \cite{b43} 1.8.0 on NVIDIA GeForce RTX 3060 GPU.
+The models for small blocks (4$\times$4 and 8$\times$8) are trained with a batch size of 512, while the models for large blocks (16$\times$16 to 64$\times$64) are trained with a batch size of 256.